open-AIMS/ereefs-documentation/README.md

     as creating iterators for bean collections, downloading NetCDF files from S3, combining ncAnimate config files, etc.
 - **MetadataAPI**
 Link: https://github.com/aims-ks/ereefs-metadata-api
 The `MetadataAPI` provides an endpoint via AWS API Gateway to access the product metadata.
+It is used by the [eReefs AIMS website](https://ereefs.aims.gov.au) to get information about available videos and maps.
 - **Thredds**
 Link: https://github.com/aims-ks/ereefs-thredds
-This repository contains scripts to build and deploy a THREDDS Docker container to AWS to serve the produced output files.
+This repository contains scripts to build and deploy a THREDDS Docker container to AWS to serve the generated output NetCDF files.
 - **ExtractionToolUI**
 Link: https://github.com/aims-ks/ereefs-extraction-tool-ui
 The eReefs `ExtractionToolUi` is a React web application to let users define an extraction request which is submitted